Wellness @ SLS

 CAPS @ SLS

 The law school has partnered with CAPS to offer on-site counseling to law students (more information, including SLS doctor bios, is available here).
-Dr. Liz Chaney and Dr. Sonia Amin are dedicated to SLS students and understand the challenges unique to law students.
-You may book an appointment through vadenpatient.stanford.edu.
+Dr. Sonia Amin is dedicated to SLS students and understands the challenges unique to law students.
+You may book an appointment by calling 650.723.3785 (preferred), or through vadenpatient.stanford.edu.
 Once you have logged in, select ‘Law Student Counseling Visit’ to select a time.

 Bridge Peer Counseling Center